dclive/SurfaceLaptopGo/README.md

 2. USB Mapping put back in place.
 Now sleep/wake works and after sleep, brightness is back and looks good!
 Big improvement.
 Overall,  a much better experience.
 Get v1.01!
 Note that in brief testing with 12.6.1, wake doesn't seem to work.
 More testing is required.
 Please provide any feedback you can.

-V1.10 Changes:
+**V1.10 Changes:**

 1. Tested briefly with 13.01, Ventura.  airportitwlm.kext for VENTURA is in place; if you run another MacOS, you'll need to adjust this accordingly.
 2.  -igfxblr in NVRAM added (thanks MarblesAreDelicious!) which fixes backlight not working AND sleep not waking due to backlight.
 Seems likely sleep doesn't actually turn off the machine, just the display; I'm happy with this for now.
 If you'll travel for a bit and plan to place this in a travel bag, I'd power it off / shut it down first, rather than suspending/sleeping it.
 3. Read #1 again.
 To boot this successfully, you'll need either A>Ventura or B>To replace airportitwlm with some other version.
 You've been warned!

-Find the EFI folder in the RELEASES.
+**Find the EFI folder in the RELEASES**.
 It's a zipfile.
 It needs to go onto the EFI partition, in an EFI folder, with OC and BOOT as the two folders under that EFI folder.

+**Next things to test:**  -igfxdbeo in NVRAM settings to see if that resolves blank screen at boot up.
+(Thanks u/Prize-Camera9254!)

+**Current annoyances:**  It appears the laptop never actually sleeps, it just disables the display when the lid is closed or MacOS tells it to sleep, leading to increased battery use / fan noise when the laptop should be sleeping but is instead simply running with the display off.